Oregon town residents seek solace in church after college massacre

 “Who are you now that this has happened?” the Rev. Annie Holmes asked the 60 congregants.
 “Of course there’s anger and fear and sadness and grief beyond description.”

-The outpouring of emotion came amid new disclosures about Thursday’s carnage at Umpqua Community College in Roseburg, the deadliest U.S. mass shooting in two years and the bloodiest in Oregon’s modern history.
+The outpouring of emotion followed a day of new disclosures about Thursday’s outbreak of gun violence at Umpqua Community College, the deadliest U.S. mass shooting in two years and the bloodiest in Oregon’s modern history.

-The gunman, who has been identified as Christopher Harper-Mercer, 26, stormed into the classroom, shot his professor at point-blank range, then began picking off cowering classmates one at a time as he questioned each about their religion and whether they were Christians, according to survivors’ accounts.
+According to survivors’ accounts, the gunman, who has been identified as Christopher Harper-Mercer, stormed into the classroom, shot his professor at point-blank range, then began picking off cowering classmates one at a time as he questioned each about their religion and whether they were Christians.

-Besides the nine people who died, nine others were wounded, three of them critically.

 SPARED TO BE ‘TELLING THE STORY’

-The mother of a teenage girl who was among the wounded revealed that the gunman had handed an envelope to one of the male students in the class, whose life the suspect deliberately spared.
+On Saturday came an additional disclosure, from the mother of a teenage girl left badly wounded.
+The gunman had handed an envelope - presumably containing a message of some kind - to one of the male students in class whose life was spared.

-“He (Harper-Mercer) told everybody else to go to the middle of the room and lay down,” Bonnie Schaan told reporters outside a local hospital where her daughter was being treated.
+“He (Harper-Mercer) told everybody else to go to the middle of the room and lay down,” Bonnie Schaan told reporters outside a local hospital.
 “He called the one guy, gave him the envelope and told him to go to the corner of the classroom because obviously he was going to be the one that was going to be telling the story.”

-CNN reported on Sunday that the envelope contained a computer flash drive that the surviving student, identified by the TV network as 18-year-old Matthew Smith, turned over to authorities immediately afterward.

-His mother, Summer Smith, told CNN her son was forced to stand by and watch the gunman shoot each of his classmates, afraid that “if he did anything to make the shooter notice him, that he would be shot.”

-“This gunman had really controlled the environment very well.
-He had people hit the ground.
-He was speaking very calmly as he was committing the act,” the pastor said, speaking on condition of anonymity.

-Bonnie Schaan’s 16-year-old daughter, Cheyeanne Fitzgerald, was shot in the back but survived.
-Her condition was upgraded from critical to fair on Sunday, her family said.
+Schaan’s 16-year-old daughter, Cheyeanne Fitzgerald, survived the ordeal with a gunshot to her back, one of nine people wounded in the attack and one of three listed in critical condition.

+Fitzgerald was struck just below her shoulder blade by a bullet that clipped her lung and lodged in her kidney, which had to be removed in surgery, her family said.

+“She’s starting to really remember the events of what happened,” the teenager’s aunt, Colleen Fitzgerald, told a news conference on Saturday.
+“She was asked what her religion was and didn’t say anything.”

-Sheriff Hanlin revealed on Saturday that an eighth gun had been recovered from the apartment Harper-Mercer shared with his mother a short distance from Roseburg, a former timber town about 180 miles (290 km) south of Portland.
+Douglas County Sheriff John Hanlin also revealed on Saturday that an eighth gun had been recovered from the apartment Harper-Mercer shared with his mother a short distance from Roseburg, a former timber town about 180 miles (290 km) south of Portland.

 The gunman was previously known to have carried six firearms, ammunition and body armor with him to campus the day of the killings.

 Authorities have revealed little of what they may know about his motives.
-Asked about media reports that he left behind racist writings, a Federal Bureau of Investigation spokeswoman declined to comment.
+Asked about media reports that he left behind racist writings, a Federal Bureau of Investigation spokeswoman declined to comment on the investigation.

+A day after the massacre, the 16 students who comprise the 8th grade at Umpqua Valley Christian School in Roseburg decided to donate to survivors and victims’ families the proceeds of a fundraiser Saturday evening originally planned to pay for a class trip to Hawaii.

+Isaac Guastaferro, 14, took a microphone from a classmate and led the school assembly in a prayer.

 Additional reporting by Courtney Sherwood and Jane Ross in Roseburg, Alex Dobuzinskis in Los Angeles, and Barbara Goldberg and Katie Reilly in New York; Writing by Steve Gorman and Daniel Wallis; Editing by Dina Kyriakidou and Jonathan Oatis